About Clare

 I am passionate about empowering people and systems to heal, and I am exploring ways to open-source what I have learned—so that healing can be more widely accessible.

-Outside of my work, I love immersing myself in nature, making music, and experimenting in the kitchen—especially when it comes to pairing wine and food!
+Outside of my work, I love immersing myself in nature - especially the ocean, making music, and experimenting in the kitchen—especially when it comes to pairing wine and food!